RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 **note** I do not cover video features.
 I do very little video and feel very underqualified to rate things as such.

+# Setter Help

+That bar at the top of the chart sets all user weights.

+* 0% - Sets all weights to 0%
+* 100% - Sets all weights to 100%
+* +10% - Adds 10% to all values, allows values over 100%
+* -10% - Adds 10% to all values, allows values below 0%
+* Function - Sets all functionality-related sections to 100%.
+All other sections to 0%
+* Opinion - Sets all opinion-related sections to 100%.
+All other sections to 0%
+* Meta - Sets all Meta-related sections (Things related to, but not directly about the DAW) to 100%.
+All other sections to 0%.
+(I know this is an incorrect use of "Meta".
+Leave me alone :) )

 # Installation

 ## Installation options